 The IASB published the new standard IFRS 15 on May 28, 2014.
 It supersedes IAS 11 and IAS 18 and introduces a five-step model containing basic principles for revenue recognition.
 These basic principles relate, in particular, to the identification of the services performed and the associated revenues and rules on the timing of revenue recognition.
 The standard also contains further rules on specific issues and requires additional disclosures in the notes on the type, level, timing and uncertainties relating to revenues from contracts with customers.
-The new standard is to be applied for annual periods beginning on or after January 1, 2017.
-Earlier application is permitted.
-It has not yet been endorsed by the E.U.
-The LANXESS Group is currently evaluating the impact the application of this standard will have on its earnings, asset and financial position.
+As a result of the amendment to IFRS 15 published in September 2015, the date of initial application has been postponed from January 1, 2017, to annual periods beginning on or after January 1, 2018.
+The amendment has not yet been endorsed by the E.U.
+The LANXESS Group will only be able to evaluate the impact that the application of this standard will have on its earnings, asset and financial position once the present examination of the substance and contractual basis has been completed.